HMSI expands CB series, launches CB350RS at Rs 1.96 lakh

-New Delhi, Feb 16 (IANS) Expanding its mid-size motorcycle segment, Honda Motorcycle & Scooter India on Tuesday launched the CB350RS priced at Rs 196,000 (ex-showroom pan India).
+New Delhi: Expanding its mid-size motorcycle segment, Honda Motorcycle & Scooter India on Tuesday launched the CB350RS priced at Rs 196,000 (ex-showroom pan India).

 This is the second new introduction in the CB family, which, according to the company, is 'Made in India for the World'.